novosit/luke/README.md

 For each challenge we will include some additional details for the HTML GUI component.

+Do use TDD for both challenges and include your tests in the final solution.

+***How to deliver the solution?***
+Just fork this repo and submit your solution as a pull request.

+---
 ## Challenge One: Past Dates Decorator ##
 ![screenshot](./dateDecoratorSampleUI.png)

+---
 ## Challenge Two: String Calculator (Simplified) ##
 See original kata description here [String Calculator Kata @ osherove.com](http://osherove.com/tdd-kata-1/ "String Calculator Kata").